Huberman Lab

 ⚡ Actionable Takeaways

-- →Ask your doctor for an AMH test if you want children one day; if they refuse, consider ordering it yourself through a CLIA-certified lab or online platforms like Function Health for approximately $79 [51:56, 56:02, 29:35].
+- →Ask your doctor for an AMH (anti-Müllerian hormone) test to understand your ovarian reserve, and if denied, consider ordering it yourself through platforms like LabCorp Request or Function Health for about $79 [52:04, 55:07].

-- →If using a progesterone IUD for birth control, have it removed at least 6 months before you intend to get pregnant to allow the endometrial lining to rebuild [85:33].
+- →Consider removing a progesterone IUD at least six months before intending to conceive to allow the endometrial lining time to rebuild for optimal receptivity [85:40].

 ⏱ Timeline Breakdown